csc-training/CUDA/exercises/error-checking/README.md

 2. What happens if you try to dereference a pointer to device memory in host code?
 3. What if you try to access host memory from the kernel?

 Remember that you can use also cuda-memcheck!
+If you have time, you can also check what happens if you remove all error checks and do the same tests again.